Yepez1997/concurrencyGo/README.md

           - a go routine may want to cancel its children
           - any blocking operations within a goroutine need to be pre emptable so that it may be canceled
           - childen cannot cancel context stack
+      - withCancel
+      - withDeadline
+      - withTimeout
+      - succesive layers can create a context that adheres to their needs
+        - composeable and elegant to manage braches
+        - call graph is asychronous
+      - at each stack frame  a function can affect the entirety of the call below it